-Most stories, especially ones with subplots, could become very complex in terms of composition.
-But whether it is a short story or a great novel, all of these stories follow a particular dramatic structure.
+Many stories (especially ones with subplots) can become quite complex in terms of their composition.
+But regardless of whether it is a short story or a great novel, each of these stories follow a famous dramatic structure:

 In this article, we’ll talk about this famous story structure and how it can make your storytelling even better.